 \section{Inexact PAM method for computing W-barycenter}

-In this section, we develop an inexact PAM method for computing Wasserstein barycenter, which marks the main difference between D2-clustering and K-means.
-To this end, we first introduce the Wasserstein barycenter involved in D2-clustering.
+In this section, we shall develop an inexact PAM method for computing Wasserstein barycenter, which marks the main difference between D2-clustering and K-means.
+For this purpose, we first introduce the Wasserstein barycenter involved in D2-clustering.